Vargriym/Insove/README.md

 ## Introduction

 Insove’s website features dynamic images and color to engage the viewer.
-From the carousel beneath the header to other images throughout the site, the consistent use of rich, colorful photography helps promote a sense of excitement and optimism.
+From the header to other images throughout the site, the consistent use of rich, colorful photography helps promote a sense of excitement and optimism.
 ## Key Achievements

 Implemented responsive design techniques, resulting in a mobile-friendly website that enhanced accessibility and convenience for users.